Select Page

 If you fix the naming issues, but you still see the ORA-12154 error, check the Oracle service to confirm that it’s available for connections.
 A power outage, server failure, or network connectivity issue will make this resource inaccessible.
 It’s also possible that scheduled maintenance or repairs of an unrelated Oracle issue may take that resource temporarily offline.

 Don’t let Oracle errors get in the way of creating high-availability, stable applications that your organization depends on.
-Get the most out of your technology investments by contacting us today.
+Get the most out of your Oracle investments by contacting us today.

 Read This Next